 - Salt & Pepper

-This easy recipe uses hamburger meat but you can use ground turkey or even ground sausage.
+This low carb main dish recipe uses hamburger meat but you can use ground turkey or even ground sausage.
 This recipe also uses frozen cauliflower rice which is super convenient.
 I’ve recently discovered a muffin pan works well to hold the stuffed bell peppers upright.
 I personally like this jumbo muffin pan but a regular casserole dish works well, too.